Dakshina Kannada: Independence movement

 During the 1920s, several newspapers in the district drew inspiration from the freedom struggle such as Tilaka Sandesh, Satyagrahi and others.
 South Kanara participated in the non-cooperation movement led in the district by Karnad Sadashiva Rao.
-All independence movement movements gained significant traction in the district, and Gandhi and Nehru both visited Mangalore during the Freedom struggle.
+All independence movements gained significant traction in the district, and Gandhi and Nehru both visited Mangalore during the Freedom struggle.
 In 1942 large numbers of leaders were jailed in the Quit India movement.

 Post-independence

 In 1947 South Kanara joined India as part of Madras State.
 In 1956, the states were reorganised on linguistic lines.
 The Malayalam-majority Kasaragod subdivision became a part of Kerala, the Aminidivi Islands were joined with the Laccadive and Minicoy islands in a union territory, while the Tulu and Kannada majority Dakshina Kannada subdivision became a district of Mysore State in 1956 which later was renamed Karnataka in 1973.
 The Udupi district was formed from the northern taluks of Dakshina Kannada in 1997.
 Later, the Karnataka Government, for the purpose of administration, split the greater Dakshina Kannada district into Udupi and present day Dakshina Kannada districts on 15 August 1997.
 Three taluks of the former district – Udupi, Karkala and Kundapura – formed the new Udupi district.